-A Customer Identity and Access Management solution can also include features to enhance the security of the authentication process, making it more secure for both the user and the application provider.
+A CIAM solution can also include features to enhance the security of the authentication process, making it more secure for both the user and the application provider.
 These security features can include:

-2FA/MFA - second factor authentication (sometimes also called multi-factor authentication) refers to the addition of at least 2 factors that help to authenticate the end user.
-This might be a text password and a one time 6 digit code, a password and a smart card reader, a password and a smart key or any similar combination.
+Two-Factor / Multi-Factor Authentication refers to the addition of at least 2 factors that help to authenticate the end-user.
+This might be a text password and a one-time 6 digit code, a password and a smart card reader, a password and a smart key or any similar combination.

 Examples of this include:

-- Presenting new products to the end user based on products that you know they already have purchased
+- Presenting new products to the end-user based on products that you know they already have purchased

 - Showing promotions for conferences to the user to attend, based on an awareness of their current location

-Another critical aspect of a good Customer Identity and Access Management solution is allowing the identity information of users (identities, permissions and properties) to be easily managed.
+Another critical aspect of a good Customer Identity Access Management solution is allowing the identity information of users (identities, permissions and properties) to be easily managed.